chmiiller/graphing/graphing/docs/about.md

 ---

-This repo is just a reference project made by me in order to understand and implement for the first time a GraphQL server and experiment a little bit on how to use it.
+This repo is just a reference project that I've made in order to understand and implement for the first time a GraphQL server and experiment a little bit on how to use it.
 Besides a GraphQL Server, this repo also has a React client using GraphQL + Apollo for queries and mutations.

 ## Reference